A Practical Georgia Itinerary for 7–10 Days (the country!)

 You won’t get far on your drive today before you hit the first stop—it’s still technically in Tbilisi.
 I absolutely loved this place, so don’t even think about skipping it.

 Introducing Chronicles of Georgia, a mind-blowing, almost arrogant monument that defies the norms of historical landmarks.
-The Chronicles of Georgia give Soviet vibes to the max, the utter hugeness, blackness and over-the-topness of it is incredible.
+The Chronicles of Georgia gives Soviet vibes to the max, the utter hugeness, blackness, and over-the-topness of it are incredible.
 It almost felt sacred!

 The top half of the 16 mammoth pillars show the kings, queens, and heroes of Georgia’s past, while the bottom half takes you through the adventures of Jesus Christ.
 There's a stairway that takes you up there, and you get amazing views of Tbilisi from there as well.